jackyzy823/rajiko/README.md

 What's new:
 -----------
++ version 0.2.4
+    sync radiko android version code to 6.4.0

+    resolve 5s problem in some mediaplayer.
+Now aac are concated without id3 metadata.

 + version 0.2.3

     fix time display in ballon when dragging in timefree, fix dragging in different timezone (Don't know if this fix works)